- Home

 What is Volunteering in Hospitals in Ghana all about?

-Our volunteering in hospitals in Ghana placement is based in a hospital in Accra, supporting doctors and nurses as a volunteer as they care for low-income patients.
-This is a fully functioning hospital supporting a community in northern Accra and like any hospital, there are injuries, ailments and diseases presenting themselves everyday.
-There are a range of departments such as medical, surgical, gynaecology, surgical and the children’s ward as well as public health and dentistry.
-Health care is not free in Ghana and many patients cannot afford to pay for x-rays or medication.
+Our volunteering in hospitals in Ghana placement is based in hospitals and clinics in Cape Coast, supporting doctors and nurses as a volunteer as they care for low-income patients.
+This is a fully functioning hospital supporting the communities around Cape Coast and like any hospital, there are injuries, ailments and diseases presenting themselves every day.
+There is a range of departments such as medical, surgical, gynaecology, surgical and the children’s ward as well as public health and dentistry.
+Health care is not free in Ghana, and many patients cannot afford to pay for x-rays or medication.

-In Ghana one in every 5 children die as a result of malaria, and the economic implications are devastating to the economy.
+In Ghana, one in every 5 children die as a result of malaria, and the economic implications are devastating to the economy.
 Other tropical illnesses commonly treated are related to poor drinking water and diseases spread through poor sanitary conditions, such as typhoid and hepatitis.
-Join our medical project and experience first hand the difficulties faced and meet some of the amazing people trying to help make a difference to the lives of local Ghanaians.
+Join our medical project and experience first-hand the difficulties faced and meet some of the most amazing people trying to help make a difference in the lives of local Ghanaians.

 Why choose this clinical medical placement in Ghana?